 The first longtail of the morning rounds the headland at Ao Nang at 8am and the limestone wall behind Railay turns the color of rusted bronze for fifteen minutes before the sun finds it.
 Local boatmen call this hour pak chao, the mouth of the day.
-By the time the boats start ferrying climbers across the bay, the resort crews at Tubkaek are already raking the sand and the fishermen at Nopparat Thara are setting their longtails back to the high-tide line.
+By the time the boats start ferrying climbers across the bay, the resort crews at Tubkaek are already raking the sand and the fishermen at Nopparat Thara are setting their longtails back to the high tide line.
 Krabi meets you on the water before it meets you on the road.

 This province is not one beach.
 It is a fractured limestone coastline of peninsulas, hidden coves, and offshore islands that sit at every point of the compass from Ao Nang.
 The Railay peninsula juts west into the Andaman and pulls the postcard crowd.
 The mainland strip at Ao Nang runs the longtail economy and the dinner scene.
 North of the airport the quiet beaches at Klong Muang and Tubkaek pull back to the resort rhythm and the sunset.
 The islands offshore belong to the national park and the speedboat operators and pay attention to no one.

 What follows are the ten beaches we send travelers to when they ask which side of Krabi to base on.
 None of them are secrets.
 A few are crowded and worth it.
 A few are quiet for the reasons that quiet always means in Thailand, and we say so.
-Prices are in US dollars and assume a 2026 trip.

 Railay West Beach, the postcard everyone arrives looking for